antidoteforvenom/Antidote/README.md

 This project will continually grow as time passes, and the community will decide on the changes that will happen.

-The total supply of this token is 420,690,000,000,000 $ANTI, which will be distributed fairly to certain desired projects, pools, contributors, etc.
+The total supply of this token is "TBA" $ANTI, which will be distributed fairly to certain desired projects, pools, contributors, etc.
 This is still a young project that has a lot of room to grow in this ecosystem.